tom8941/MISP-IOC-Validator/README.md

 - Send the ioc and the result of the check to a syslog server
 - Validate and export YARA and SNORT rules in a file that can be automaticaly integrated to FireEye sensors or SourceFire Snort
 - Send results of IOC check by mail that give the reason of the error with the IOC that didn't pass the checks.
+- STIX format export (only hashes for the moment)
 - ...

 ## Prerequisite